Thegg53/Tales-of-magic/singles-mkm.md

 Pre-built decks (nowadays, only commander decks and starter decks are available) are also ok, especially if we play pre-built decks with no changes at all.

+# Something to try
+I never tried this, but I imagine that a post in a Facebook Group saying that you want to buy a complete Pauper deck (and then specify which deck, if you care), could be a simple idea.
+I can see a post like: "I am looking to buy a Pauper Elves/Burn/Affinity/whatever deck.
+Anyone wants to sell?".
+If this works it's an instant way to get a full deck, without so much hassle

 # Where to buy singles?
 You can try your local game store, I dont know what/how much is available in KBH/surroundings.